 x.frame <- data.frame (Temp, Flow, Time) for 3 variables (temperature, flow and time) used as the

-The default is that the Y variable will be log transformed.
+The default Y units are that the Y variable will be log transformed.
 Change this with the LOG = option, setting LOG = FALSE.

 Helsel, D.R., 2011.
 Statistics for censored environmental data using Minitab and R, 2nd ed.
 John Wiley & Sons, USA, N.J.

 Helsel, D.R., 2005.
 Nondetects and Data Analysis: Statistics for Censored Environmental Data, 1st ed.
 John Wiley and Sons, USA, N.J.